-Following separation, one of the first issues people turn their mind to is what, if any, financial support they may be entitled to from their former partner.
+Following separation, one of the first issues people turn their minds to is what if any, financial support they may be entitled to from their former partner.
 Child support and spousal maintenance can provide financial support to a spouse who may not have sufficient income to support themselves and their children after separation.

-Although child support and spousal maintenance are both intended to achieve a similar goal, that being to provide financial support to a former partner, they are both assessed in different ways.
+Although child support and spousal maintenance are both intended to achieve a similar goal, that is to provide financial support to a former partner, they are both assessed in different ways.

 Child support may be paid by one party to the other to assist with supporting a child or children of the relationship after separation.